Closing time effect

-"Closing time effect" refers to the phenomenon that people's perception of other people's attractiveness increases as it gets later into the night.
-This observation was first coined by Mickey Gilley in his song, "Don't the Girls All Get Prettier at Closing Time" in 1975.
+"Closing time effect" refers to the phenomenon whereby people's perception of other people's attractiveness increases as it gets later into the night.
+The observation was first made by Mickey Gilley in his song, "Don't the Girls All Get Prettier at Closing Time" in 1975.
 Subsequently, it caught the attention of social psychologists who used scientific testing to gather evidence in support of the idea.

 The first experiment

 James W. Pennebaker et al. (1979) conducted the first experiment testing this observation.
 Using 52 males and 51 females as subjects at three bars near a college campus, experimenters asked individuals the following question: "On a scale from 1 to 10, where 1 indicates 'not attractive', 5 indicates 'average', and 10 indicates 'extremely attractive,' how would you rate the opposite-sex individuals here tonight."
 The experimenters took this survey at 9:00 pm, 10:30 pm and at midnight.
 Results showed that individuals' perception of people's attractiveness in the bar increased the later it got.